-Our simulation domain is a 3-dimensional box with length $L$ and periodic boundary conditions.
-We adopt a ``pseudo-isotropic'' setup, with a sinusoidal inhomogeneity of the scalar field in all three spatial directions, while keeping the kinetic background homogeneous:
+Our simulation domain is a 3-dimensional box with a length $L$ and periodic boundary conditions.
+We adopt a ``pseudo-isotropic'' setup with a sinusoidal inhomogeneity of the scalar field and its velocity in all three spatial directions while keeping the kinetic background homogeneous:

-where the subscript ``0'' denotes a quantity evaluated at initial time, $x_i$ labels the spatial coordinates on the hyperslice evolving by the time coordinate $t$, $\bar\phi_0$ is the initial homogeneous scalar field, $\Delta\phi$ is the amplitude of the sinusoidal inhomogeneities, $N_{\phi,0}$ is the mode number of the initial scalar field inhomogeneity, $H_0$ is the initial Hubble parameter in the absence of the inhomogeneity, i.e. in pure kination limit.
+where the subscript $0$ denotes a quantity evaluated at initial time, $x_i$ labels the spatial coordinates on the hyperslice evolving by the time coordinate $t$, $\bar\phi_0$ is the initial homogeneous scalar field, $\Delta\phi$ and $\Delta\dot\phi$ are the amplitudes of the sinusoidal scalar and kinetic inhomogeneities, $N_{\phi,0}$ and $N_{\dot\phi,0}$ are the mode numbers of the initial scalar field and kinetic inhomogeneity, $H_0$ is the initial Hubble parameter calculated in the absence of the inhomogeneity, i.e. in the pure kination limit, $\theta$ is the phase difference between the scalar and kinetic inhomogeneities.
 In this work, we have chosen to study the fate of a single self-perturbation mode of a scalar field.
-A thorough treatment of a full spectrum of modes and the effects of kinetic inhomogeneity is beyond the scope of this paper and is left for future investigation.
+A thorough treatment of a full spectrum of modes is beyond the scope of this paper and is left for future investigation.

 Since $V\ll\frac{1}{2}\dot\phi^2$ during a kination era, we consider the simple case where $V(\phi)=0$\footnote{Note that for this reason, we would not observe in our work the tracker solution described in~\cite{mosny2025selftrackingsolutionsasymptoticscalar} due to the absence of a potential.}.
 Therefore, the dynamics are insensitive to translations in field space, and we are allowed to choose the initial background field value to be $\bar\phi_0=0$.
-Since we impose periodic boundary conditions, the size of the simulation domain, $L$, is chosen to be the initial scalar field inhomogeneity wavelength, which is proportional to the initial Hubble length
+Since we impose periodic boundary conditions, the size of the simulation domain, $L$, is chosen to be the initial scalar field inhomogeneity wavelength, which is related to the initial Hubble length via